Belmond Casa de Sierra Nevada

 The impeccable service one would expect from Belmond (the new brand of Orient-Express Hotels)

-Perfect base from which to tour the old colonial town and neighboring Querétaro and Guanajuato
+Perfect base from which to tour the old colonial town and neighbouring Querétaro and Guanajuato

 Home to the wonderful Sazon cooking school